Updated April 12, 2021

 ASHA has prepared guidance to help SLPs make informed decisions about providing voice treatment in the absence of laryngeal visualization during COVID-19.
 Because of concerns about the spread of COVID-19 through aerosol generating procedures, some otolaryngologists and SLPs are deferring laryngeal visualization except when deemed vital and the benefits are judged to outweigh the risks.
 Here is additional guidance regarding voice service delivery during COVID-19.

 Telepractice is a viable service delivery models for all health care settings for clients of all ages, depending on the patient appropriateness.
-Some payers are expanding coverage for telepractice services in health care settings, especially during the pandemic.
+Some payers are expanding coverage for telepractice services in health care settings, especially during the public health emergency.
 Both assessment and treatment services may be provided via telepractice as appropriate.
 Learn more about use of telepractice for management of dysphagia and neurogenic communication disorders from recorded discussions (not available for ASHA CEUs).